yivry/chained-recipes/README.md

 # Chained Recipes

-A Factorio mod that changes vanilla recipes to be chained a little more.
+A Factorio mod that changes vanilla recipes to be chained a little more:
+every armor requires the previous one, same for furnaces, power poles, etc.

 Factorio Mod Portal: https://mods.factorio.com/mod/chained-recipes

 ## Description

-Changes vanilla recipes to be chained a little more.
 Creates or augments 14 chains.
+Examples:

+* Armors
+* Combinators
+* Furnaces
+* Inserters
+* Power Poles
+* Shells & Rockets

 Introduces only 2 new intermediates and 1 new recipe.
 Other changes are directly in the existing recipes.